-AppCode includes an embedded terminal emulator for working with a command-line shell from inside the IDE.
+AppCode includes an embedded terminal emulator for working with your command-line shell from inside the IDE.
 Use it to run Git commands, set file permissions, and perform other command-line tasks without switching to a dedicated terminal application.

-Initially, the terminal emulator runs with your default system shell, but it supports many other shells such as
+Initially, the terminal emulator runs with your default system shell, but it supports many other shells, such as

 csh, and so on.
 For information about changing the shell, see Configure the terminal emulator.

 Open the Terminal tool window

 From the main menu, selector press ⌥ F12.

 Right-click a project item in the Project tool window and choose Open in terminal from the context menu.
 This way the terminal will start with the directory corresponding to the selected item.

 Start a new session

 Click on the toolbar to start a new session in a separate tab.

 To run multiple sessions inside a tab, right-click the tab and select Split Right or Split Down in the context menu.